ChALkeR/safer-buffer/Porting-Buffer.md

 Enabling eslint rule [no-buffer-constructor](https://eslint.org/docs/rules/no-buffer-constructor) or [node/no-deprecated-api](https://github.com/mysticatea/eslint-plugin-node/blob/master/docs/rules/no-deprecated-api.md)
-is recommended to avoid accidential unsafe Buffer API usage.
+is recommended to avoid accidental unsafe Buffer API usage.

 There is also a [JSCodeshift codemod](https://github.com/joyeecheung/node-dep-codemod#dep005) for automatically migrating Buffer constructors to `Buffer.alloc()` or `Buffer.from()`.
 Note that it currently only works with cases where the arguments are literals or where the constructor is invoked with two arguments.

-_If you currently support those older Node.js versions and dropping them would be a semver-major change for you, or if you support older branches of your packages, consider using [Variant 2](#variant-2) or [Variant 3](#variant-3) on older branches, so people using those older branches will also receive the fix.
+_If you currently support those older Node.js versions and dropping support for them is not possible, or if you support older branches of your packages, consider using [Variant 2](#variant-2) or [Variant 3](#variant-3) on older branches, so people using those older branches will also receive the fix.
 That way, you will eradicate potential issues caused by unguarded Buffer API usage and your users will not observe a runtime deprecation warning when running your code on Node.js 10._